schmuecker/how-to-build/README.md

 [react-syntax-highlighter](https://github.com/react-syntax-highlighter/react-syntax-highlighter) is an easy way to add code highlighting to any React app.
 It uses [highlight.js](https://github.com/highlightjs/highlight.js) or [Prism](https://github.com/PrismJS/prism) under the hood, whichever you prefer.
 It doesn't require any global CSS but instead relies on JS-based styling.
 If you're looking for more fine-grained control over the rendering, you can check out [prism-react-renderer](https://github.com/FormidableLabs/prism-react-renderer).

-### ... desktop apps that needs access to native APIs
+### ... desktop apps that need access to native APIs

 **Electron** bundles Node.js and Chrome into a native cross-platform app.
 The user interface can be developed using web technologies like React and native APIs can be used via Node.js.
 If you want to build apps with a smaller footprint, check out [Tauri](https://github.com/tauri-apps/tauri).